atom-archive/xray/README.md

 ### Community SLA

 Well-formulated PRs and issues will receive some form of response by the end of the next business day.
-If this interferes with our ability to learn, we revisit.
+If this interferes with our ability to learn, we'll revisit.

 ## Contributing